michaelstaake/Prologue/README.md

 This app is the Prologue, and you and your friends create the story.
 Enjoy!

 ## Roadmap
-- **0.0.1-betaX** (initial release 2026-02-21, check Releases for updates): First somewhat usable versions.
-Will contain bugs.
-Please test these builds and report any problems using GitHub Issues.
+- **0.0.1-betaX** (Pre-release builds) - Early experimental versions - the beta of the beta.
+These builds will contain bugs and unfinished features.
+Check the Releases page for the latest versions and help us improve by testing them and reporting issues via GitHub Issues.
-- **0.0.1** (2026-03-01): Public beta.
-For users that need at least some stability or lack the technical knowledge to help report bugs, please wait until this release to try Prologue.
+- **0.0.1** (Public beta) - Estimated by March 1st, 2026.
+The first public beta.
+If you’re looking for at least some stability, this is the version to start with.
+As it’s still beta software, you can expect some inconsistencies and imperfections, but reporting them via GitHub Issues will help us resolve any such problems quickly.
-- **1.0.0** (2026-04-01): Public release version.
+- **1.0.0** (Stable release) Estimated by April 1st, 2026.
+Our official production ready launch!
+And no, this isn't an April fools joke - your privacy and ownership over your data is serious stuff.

 ## Useful Links
 - [Project Home Page](https://prologue.chat/)